T351 Week 9 - Spring 2015

 Stories have a beginning, middle and end.
 Your conflict must be resolved (happy or sad).
 If you don't have an ending or resolve it in some way you are not presenting a good story.

 An interesting scenario is NOT a story. (a man wakes up in a rowboat, in the middle of a lake.....)
 Once you introduce the prime character and the conflict, you need to resolve it.

 Terrible ideas / things to avoid - The fewer characters the better.
 The less dialog the better.
 Find people who can really act (not your friends).
-There is time to line up talent, but you have to start now.
+There is time to line up talent, but you need to start now.
 FYI Recurring themes that have been explored countless times include pointless violence, students waking up late for a test, or someone experiencing the worst day ever.